stephaneghozzi/asmodee-trendbreaker-evaluation/README.md

 The method and results are presented in a preprint (first version [here](https://doi.org/10.1101/2020.09.02.20186502), revised version accepted for publication).

 With the ASMODEE method `evaluate_aic`, the only randomness in this analysis comes from the simulations.
-Since random seeds are not set (cf. issue [#1](https://gitlab.com/stephaneghozzi/asmodee-trendbreaker-evaluation/-/issues/1)), each run will produce slightly different results.
+Since random seeds are not set, each run will produce slightly different results.
 However all relevant intermediate objects are stored in [data/](data/): if you want to reproduce exactly the results presented in the upcoming publication, you can set `compute_simulations <- FALSE` at the beginning of the script, the simulations will then be loaded from [data/simulations.rds](data/simulations.rds).

 It takes about 4 hours to run on a laptop for model selection through AIC (`method = evaluate_aic`) and about 2 days with cross-validation (`method = evaluate_resampling`).